 Medical paternalism implies that a doctor can make decisions based on what he or she discerns to be in the patient’s best interest, despite the patient being competent to make the decision for themselves, according to The Journal of Ethics.

-Reighter’s medical appointments shadowed something similar to an interrogation on the witness stand, as she was considerably undermined for the substance and value of her decision to be surgically sterilised.
+Reighter’s medical appointments shadowed an interrogation on the witness stand, as she was considerably undermined for the substance and value of her decision to be surgically sterilised.

-“The condescension and disrespect I encountered was shocking – especially when considering how prepared I was, and the fact that I was expecting pushback,” Reighter said.
+“The condescension and disrespect I encountered was shocking – especially when considering how prepared I was, and the fact that I was expecting pushback.

-Reighter repeatedly experienced harassment from strangers and co-workers, to trolls online.
-Comments such as “you’ll regret that,” or “your decision is selfish,” have provided her with didactic fuelling to advocate for women who are child free by choice.
+Reighter repeatedly experienced harassment from strangers and coworkers, to trolls online.
+Comments such as “you’ll regret that,” or “your decision is selfish,” have provided her with didactic fueling to advocate for women who are child free by choice.